albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 .. warning::

-    In any case do not merge the installation directories since old files can cause trouble.
+    In any case do not merge the installation directories since old files can cause problems.

 There is no need to delete the old settings directory.
 The program is written in a way that it can work with old setting files and adapts these if needed.
-In some cases settings are reset to default once an updated version is installed.
+In some cases settings are reset to default if an updated version is installed.

 See :doc:`FILES` for more information about settings, database and cache files.